awsdocs/amazon-ecs-developer-guide/doc_source/get-set-up-for-amazon-ecs.md

 # Setting Up with Amazon ECS<a name="get-set-up-for-amazon-ecs"></a>

 If you've already signed up for Amazon Web Services \(AWS\) and have been using Amazon Elastic Compute Cloud \(Amazon EC2\), you are close to being able to use Amazon ECS\.
-The set up process for the two services is very similar\.
+The set\-up process for the two services is similar\.
 The following guide prepares you for launching your first cluster using either the Amazon ECS first\-run wizard or the Amazon ECS Command Line Interface \(CLI\)\.

 **Note**
 Because Amazon ECS uses many components of Amazon EC2, you use the Amazon EC2 console for many of these steps\.